jlinoff/colorize/README.md

 It is written go-1.10.
 It has been tested on Mac and Linux systems.

 ### Usage
-In the simplest case, simply the program with a list of patterns to patch and pipe input to it as shown in the initial example.
+In the simplest case, simply run the program with a list of patterns to patch and pipe input to it as shown in the initial example.

 The color of each pattern can specified independently using a color